MchpBTApps/RN4870_Remote_Configuration/README.md

     - TX: *“R,1<`CR`>*
     - RX: *AOK<`CR`><`LF`>*

 The above steps complete the configuration for the RN4871 Remote Module.
-Next the RN4871 Master Module is configured as outlined below.
+Next the RN4871 Central Module is configured as outlined below.

 1. Enter command mode by sending $$$
     - TX: *$$$*